 Living in a Japanese House/Apartment

-When you open the front door, you will enter an area that is on a slightly lower level than the rest of the house.
+When you open the front door, you will enter an area on a slightly lower level than the rest of the house.
 This is the place you take your shoes off.
 Japanese generally do not wear outside shoes inside their homes.

 Tatami mats are made of straw and used in a traditional Japanese room.
 These mats are extremely easy to damage.
-They easily get moldy when they get wet; they are also easily dented by placing and dragging heavy furniture on them.
+They quickly get moldy when they get wet; they are also easily dented by placing and dragging heavy furniture on them.
 If you have tatami mats in your place, please be careful not to damage them!
 To clean them, use a broom or a vacuum without using any chemicals or cleaning agents unless they are specifically made for tatami mats.

 Insects and other creatures

 Though you see ants, mosquitoes, and roaches year-round, they are more active in the summertime.
 Termites are also active during summer.
 Repellents and insecticides are available in various forms at local stores.